Panamic Fig Shell

 Panamic Fig Shell, Ficus ventricosa

-Panamic Fig are found on sand substrate at depths between 9 m (30 feet) and 26 m (85 feet).
+Habitat and Distribution: Panamic Fig Shells are found on sand and muddy sand substrates.
+They live at depths between 9 m (30 feet) and 26 m (85 feet).
 They are rarely collected by divers and more commonly brought up by shrimp trawlers, or found washed up on the beach.
-They range from Magdalena Bay, Baja California Sur to Peru.
-They are found throughout the Sea of Cortez.
+They are a subtropical to tropical Eastern Pacific species that are found in all Mexican waters of the Pacific Ocean with the exception that they are absent from north of San Ignacio Lagoon, Baja California Sur along the central and northwest coasts of Baja.